Introduction to Vanguard Inspection Services

 All persons interested in this opportunity must pass an "e-QIP" background investigation prior to deployment.
 During the registration process you will be asked to give permission for a background investigation.
 Please review the background overview process provided at time of registration.

 and in-person training at various locations through the US.
-Your account in The Vanguard IS University will be created within 24-48 hours of registration completion.
+Your account in The VIS University will be created within 24-48 hours of registration completion.
 You will then be able to use your email address as your username in the LMS site.
 Select the "forgot password" link for further login instructions.
 They will be sent via email.

 How it Works